Pulmonary capillary hemangiomatosis

 Pulmonary capillary hemangiomatosis (PCH) is a disease affecting the blood vessels of the lungs, where abnormal capillary proliferation and venous fibrous intimal thickening result in progressive increase in vascular resistance.
 It is a rare cause of pulmonary hypertension, and occurs predominantly in young adults.
 Together with pulmonary veno-occlusive disease, PCH comprises WHO Group I' causes for pulmonary hypertension.
 Indeed, there is some evidence to suggest that PCH and pulmonary veno-occlusive disease are different forms of a similar disease process.

-Presentation
+Signs and symptoms

-These are non specific.
-Typical symptoms include dyspnea, cough, chest pain and fatigue.
+Nonspecific symptoms like fatigue, coughing, chest pain, and shortness of breath are what define clinical features.

-Genetics
+Causes

 At least some cases appear to be due to mutations in the eukaryotic translation initiation factor 2-alpha kinase 4 (EIF2AK4) gene.